 While summer may still be in full swing, the new school year is going to be here before we know it.
-My oldest daughter will be going into third grade and my youngest daughter will be starting Kindergarten!
+My oldest daughter will be going into fourth grade and my youngest daughter will be going to first grade!
 We’re all really excited, but we’re all a little nervous too.

 1. Shop the Sales